alleb33/Puzzle-Box-Code/README.md

 - Simon Says
 - Reaction Time

-Each puzzle is randomly generated upon reset, ensuring the challenges cannot be memorized.
+Each puzzle is randomly generated when the game is rest so the puzzles cannot be memorized.